graphql/graphql-spec/spec/Section 3 -- Type System.md

 the schema.

-GraphQL implementations that support the type system definition language must provide the `@oneField` directive if representing input types that accept exactly one field.
+GraphQL implementations that support the type system definition language must provide the `@oneField` directive if representing input types that implement the [Input Objects Requiring Exactly One Field](#input-objects-requiring-exactly-one-field) feature.

 Directives must only be used in the locations they are declared to belong in.
 In this example, a directive is defined which can be used to annotate a field: